 All our ETIs are set up in the major clearing systems and can be traded OTC with our paying agent.
 They are eligible instruments in SIX, Euroclear and Clearstream.

 No, because one of the many advantages of the iMaps Platform is that the prime broker can also take over the function of a custodian.
 Compared to an alternative investment fund this results in major cost savings.
 That is, not only the custodian fees but also the trading fees are much lower within an ETI.

 The issuer uses independent directors and an external auditor.
 The trustee function is carried out by the Intertrust Group.

 There is no legal minimum AuM to launch an ETI.
-However, it becomes cost-efficient at CHF 1 million upwards.
+However, it becomes cost-efficient at EUR 1 million upwards.